-The VYCR is also took inspiration from NPR's The Moth Radio Hour and encouraged readers to sharpen those pencils, dust off their tape recorders, or download an app and join us this year for a very special Virginia Yerxa Community Read!
-Our events and activities, as they were announced for VYCR 2017, are listed below.
+The VYCR also took inspiration from NPR's The Moth Radio Hour and encouraged readers to sharpen those pencils, dust off their tape recorders, or download an app and join us this year for a very special Virginia Yerxa Community Read!
+All events and activities for VYCR 2017 are listed below.

 Wednesday, March 29, 2017

 6:30 pm, Morse Conference Room, Colusa County Library